 Learn from experienced faculty, in a highly accredited program

 The Early Childhood Education program is guided by Pennsylvania's state standards and by standards of national professional organizations.
 In addition to the School of Education's national recognition by the Council for the Accreditation of Educator Preparation (CAEP), as a point of distinction, this Leading Teacher Program earned national accreditation from the National Association for the Education of Young Children (NAEYC).

 DU is rated the #4 best value in PA and #51 nationally based on academic quality and net cost (US News).
 Financial assistance in the form of aid, scholarships, and tuition awards are available.
 Duquesne recognizes the important roles that teachers play in our society.
-We are responding in a manner to ensure that we have teachers in the future.
-Freshman and Transfer students accepted to our School of Education will automatically receive a 50% tuition scholarship.
-These scholarships are renewable for four years of undergraduate study as long as the student remains enrolled full-time in the School of Education.
-Students will be eligible for additional funds if they live on-campus and/or have SAT scores (Math and Evidence Based Reading and Writing) of 1250 or greater.
-The Leading Teacher Program is committed to ensuring that the best- prepared teachers are available for the classrooms of the future.
+Students will be eligible for additional funds if they have SAT scores (Math and Evidence-Based Reading and Writing) of 1250 or greater.
+The Leading Teacher Program is committed to ensuring that the best-prepared teachers are available for the classrooms of the future.